MuhammadAsad878/Campus-lost-and-found-system-C-/README.md

 # Working #
 This only works for learning purposes as this will not ensure a complete distributional architecture like Web which we can access using internet but you can easily visualize how a campus lost and found system works.

+# Fork #
 You can use **fork** repo to use the repo to build something interesting like adding an email functonality when a user claim an item or admin wants to send message to that email etc.
+Database Table (SQL) Files are also present in Database Files Folder in root Directory so that you can learn about table structures or easily modify the structure.

+# Install the Setup
 Also you can just Simply **install the Setup** present in **Setup Files** Folder to visualize how can a campus lost and found system work.
 **For testing default admin Username and Password** is **asad**